-No one wants to encounter an emergency while on a cruise, but many times, they cannot be avoided.
-Most of the major cruise lines have their own set of internal code words to use to alert staff and others on board of an emergency or other urgent situation occurring on the ship.
-It helps to be aware of what these code words are, in the event an emergency does occur while on your cruise.
+No one wants to encounter an emergency while on their cruise.
+And most of the major cruise lines have their own set of internal code words to use to alert staff and others on board of an emergency or other urgent situation occurring on the ship.
+As a cruise ship passenger, it helps to be aware of what these code words are, in the event an emergency does occur while onboard.

 Charlie, Charlie, Charlie